busy-Coded/busy-Coded/README.md

 - 👋 Hi, I’m @busy-Coded
 - 👀 I’m interested in ...coding
-- 🌱 I’m currently learning ... as a student but wants  to study omputer science in the future
+- 🌱 I’m currently learning ... as a student but wants  to study computer science in the future
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...you can reach me through my email JohnbarnorLokko@gmail.com